Painted ladies: San Francisco's painted ladies

-Something on the order of 48,000 houses in the Victorian and Edwardian styles were built in San Francisco between 1849 and 1915 (with the change from Victorian to Edwardian occurring on the death of Queen Victoria in 1901).
+Approximately 48,000 houses in the Victorian and Edwardian styles were built in San Francisco between 1849 and 1915 (with the change from Victorian to Edwardian occurring on the death of Queen Victoria in 1901).
 Many were painted in bright colors.
-As one newspaper critic noted in 1885, "… red, yellow, chocolate, orange, everything that is loud is in fashion … if the upper stories are not of red or blue … they are painted up into uncouth panels of yellow and brown …" While many of the mansions of Nob Hill were destroyed by the 1906 San Francisco earthquake, thousands of the mass-produced, modest houses survived in the western and southern neighborhoods of the city.
+As one newspaper critic noted in 1885, "… red, yellow, chocolate, orange, everything that is loud is in fashion … if the upper stories are not of red or blue … they are painted up into uncouth panels of yellow and brown …" While many of the mansions of Nob Hill (which were largely of masonry construction) were destroyed by the 1906 San Francisco earthquake, thousands of the mass-produced, modest wooden houses, which are more flexible, survived in the western and southern neighborhoods of the city.

 During World War I and World War II many of these houses were painted battleship gray with war-surplus Navy paint.
-Another sixteen thousand were demolished.
+Another 16,000 were demolished.
 Many others had the Victorian décor stripped off or covered with tarpaper, brick, stucco, or aluminum siding.

 In 1963, San Francisco artist Butch Kardum began combining intense blues and greens on the exterior of his Italianate-style Victorian house.
 His house was criticized by some, but other neighbors began to copy his example.
-Kardum became a color designer, and he and other artist/colorists such as Tony Canaletich, Bob Buckter, and Jazon Wonders began to transform dozens of gray houses into Painted Ladies.
+Kardum became a color designer, and he and other artist/colorists such as Tony Canaletich, Bob Buckter, and Jazon Wonders began to transform dozens of gray houses into painted ladies.
 By the 1970s, the colorist movement, as it was called, had changed entire streets and neighborhoods.
 The process continues to this day.

-One of the best-known groups of "Painted Ladies" is the row of Victorian houses at 710–720 Steiner Street across from Alamo Square park.
+One of the best-known groups of painted ladies is the row of Victorian houses at 710–720 Steiner Street across from Alamo Square park.
 It is sometimes known as "Postcard Row"; they are also known as the Seven Sisters.
 The houses were built between 1892 and 1896 by developer Matthew Kavanaugh, who lived next door in the 1892 mansion at 722 Steiner Street.
 This block appears very frequently in media and mass-market photographs of the city and its tourist attractions and has appeared in an estimated 70 movies, TV programs, and ads, including in the opening credits of the television series Full House and its sequel Fuller House.
-The house at 714 Steiner (the pink one) sold for $3.5 million in 2020 and is for sale again in 2022.
+The house at 714 Steiner sold for $3.5 million in 2020 and was for sale again in 2022.